Introduction Link to heading

 If you’re experiencing annoying lag or stutter with your Bluetooth mouse or trackpad on Linux, this post might help you fix it.

-This approach works by directly adjusting Bluetooth connection parameters through the debugfs
+This approach works by directly adjusting Bluetooth connection parameters through the debugfs interface.

 I was seeing serious stutters with my MX Master 3S, especially under heavy load.
 It became almost unusable.
 I also had similar problems with an Apple Magic Trackpad 2.
 The trackpad performs well on Linux and Sway (yes, even gestures), but it was stuttering a lot, which made it impossible to use.